unpoller/unpoller.github.io/documentation/docs/dependencies/prometheus.md

 ---

 This page explains how to configure Prometheus and UniFi-Poller.
-For help installing Prometheus you'll have to look elsewhere; that's not in this wiki.
+For help installing Prometheus you'll have to look elsewhere; that's not in this document.
 If you need help getting started, [InfluxDB](../dependencies/influxdb) is recommended.